seanie12/safe-route/README.md

-# Learning Diverse Attacks on Large Language Models for Robust Red-teaming and Safety Tuning
+# SafeRoute: Adaptive Model Selection for Efficient and Accurate Safety Guardrails in Large Language Models

-This repository contains code for Red-teaming with GFlowNet, as described in the paper.
+This repository contains code for SafeRoute, as described in the paper.

-**Note**: We are actively working on testing and cleaning up the code for release.
-If you encounter issues before that please let us know!

 **SafeRoute: Adaptive Model Selection for Efficient and Accurate Safety Guardrails in Large Language Models**<br />